 Brock Card receipts are available upon request when using your card to make purchases.
 Feel free to ask the cashier for a receipt prior to the completion of the transaction.
 This will enable you to keep track of all of your purchases as well as your current Brock Card balance.
 You may ask for an account inquiry at any Brock Dining Services location that accepts the Brock Card.
 Your balance is also displayed on the sales terminal at Brock Dining Service locations when you make a purchase.
 You may also request your account balance from the Brock Card office.
 Note: Any inquiries or disputing of a charge on your card must be made within one month of the transaction date.

 Any Flex Dollars that are unused will roll over to the next year or they can be refunded; a processing fee will apply.
-Flex Dollars can be refunded at any time by completing a refund request form at the Brock Card office.
+Flex Dollars can be refunded at any time by sending a request to the Brock card e-mail at firstname.lastname@example.org.
+Ensure to include your student number, full name, and the remainder flex balance, if known.
 Note that a refund cannot be issued on initial Flex Dollars added as a result of residing in an on-campus residence until after the academic year during which they were added.

 Refund requests will be forwarded to Brock’s Finance Department, which will review the request.
 If your financial status with the University is such that a refund is approved, a cheque will be processed during the regular payment schedule.
 Refunds may take up to two weeks or more to process.
 A $25-processing fee will be charged for all refunds requested.